jiarong/SSUsearch/README.md

 	cd ..
 	Make -f Makefile tool_check Hmmsearch=$HMMSEARCH_BIN Mothur=$MOTHUR_BIN Flash=$FLASH_BIN Mcclust_jar=$MCCLUST_JAR

 In the above, variables are set in command line arguments.
-It is better to modify the value of these variables in Makefile, so there is no need to put them in argument in future.
+It is better to modify the value of these variables to absolute path of binaries in Makefile, so there is no need to put them in argument in future.
 If tools are installed system wide, just use **hmmsearch**, **mothur** and **flash** for the values of these three variables.

 An example:
 -----------------